pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * What exactly would you like to do?
 * What should we avoid doing?
 * Where are the best clubs for partying?
----

-Ana: Where are the most beautiful beaches in Thailand?

-Bob: The best beaches are on Ko Lanta Island.

-Ana: Where can I go surfing in Thailand?

-Bob: There are lots of places...
-I'll have to look it up for you.

-Ana: Where is the best shopping?

-Bob: In my opinion, Bangkok has some of the best shopping in Asia.

----

 # topic shopping
 * When do you like to go shopping?